Graduate Field of Global Development

 Many students finance their education through external funding opportunities or by securing federal or private loans.

 Students are responsible for obtaining their own funding for the MPS program in Global Development.
 The program offers a limited number of scholarships and fellowships on a competitive basis.
-The list we provide below includes fellowships administered by the program, by other programs at Cornell, and by external agencies.
+The list we provide below includes fellowships administered by the program and other programs at Cornell.
 This list is not an exhaustive guide to funding sources.
-It provides information about the sources of support obtained by our students in recent years.

 The College of Agriculture and Life Sciences (CALS) offers one Coverdell Fellowship to a returned Peace Corps volunteer in the field of Global Development.
 The fellowship covers full-tuition and health insurance for one academic year.
 The fellowship may be split between two students.